10-Academy-Self-Learning-Resources/LearnPython/README.md

   <li>Model systems with class inheritance</li>
 </ul>

+## What differentiate beginners from experts
+1. Experts write python codes in modules using the OOP approach
+2. Experts include docstrings and comments
+3. Experts follows the PEP8 standard

-[KDNuggets article](https://www.kdnuggets.com/2019/08/object-oriented-programming-data-scientists-estimator.html) about OOP Data Scientist Estimator explains how to use OOP in Data Science Project.
-Specifically, it explains how to use OOP to create a Linear Regression Model
+[KDNuggets article](https://www.kdnuggets.com/2019/08/object-oriented-programming-data-scientists-estimator.html) on OOP explains how to use the approach in Data Science Project.
+Specifically, it explains how to use OOP to create a Linear Regression Model which you can easily extend to create any other algorithms